 - Inaccurate shipping information

 They do a great job of further defining each, so I won’t rehash it here.
-But there is one common factor among all five causes that should stand out to you: each and everyone is (largely) outside of your control.
+But there is one common factor among all five causes that should stand out to you: each one is (largely) outside of your control.

 And because you’re creating and selling books using print-on-demand (or POD), you’re also at the mercy of your print-on-demand company’s timeline, product supplies, and fulfillment schedule.